-Each dot in the chart below was a member of the Senate in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cranston is shown as a purple triangle. (analysis methodology)
+Cranston is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 775 (102nd): Veterans’ Radiation Exposure Amendments of 1992

 - S. 3309 (102nd): A bill to amend the Peace Corps Act to authorize appropriations for the Peace Corps Act to authorize appropriations for the Peace Corps for fiscal year 1993 …

 - S. 2322 (102nd): Veterans’ Compensation Cost-of-Living Adjustment Act of 1992

 - S.J.Res.
 309 (102nd): A joint resolution designating the week beginning November 8, 1992, as “National Women Veterans Recognition Week”.

 - S. 2344 (102nd): Veterans’ Medical Programs Amendments of 1992

 - S. 870 (102nd): Golden Gate National Recreation Area Addition Act of 1992